 - 2-3 green onions, chopped into 2-inch pieces

 - If using regular ramen noodles, place noodles into a pot of boiling water and cook just until broken up.
 DO NOT cook the noodles fully at this point or they will not hold up in the stir-fry.
 Drain and rinse with cold water to stop the cooking process.

 - If using rice noodles, place noodles into a bowl of hot water for up to 10 minutes, just until tender.
 Drain and rinse under cold water.

-- Into a small bowl, combine tamari/soy sauce, honey, rice vinegar, sesame oil, and pepper.
-Stir to combine and set aside.
+- In a small bowl combine tamari/soy sauce, honey, rice vinegar, sesame oil, and pepper.
+Stir and set aside.